PX4/PX4-Autopilot/apps/nshlib/README.txt

   Format a fat file system on the block device specified by path.
   NSH provides this command to access the mkfatfs() NuttX API.
-  This block device must reside in the NuttX psuedo filesystem and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).
+  This block device must reside in the NuttX pseudo filesystem and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).

 o mkfifo <path>

-  Creates a FIFO character device anywhere in the pseudo file system, creating whatever psuedo directories that may be needed to complete the full path.
+  Creates a FIFO character device anywhere in the pseudo file system, creating whatever pseudo directories that may be needed to complete the full path.
 By convention, however, device drivers are place in the standard /dev directory.
 After it is created, the FIFO device may be used as any other device driver.
 NSH provides this command